Jamie135/Piscine_Data_Science/README.md

 - Go to localhost:5050, login and initialize a server for postgres user pbureera

-- Run a script to copy all csv data files from the local machine to the /tmp directory in postgres container:
+- Run a shell script to copy all csv data files from the local machine to the /tmp directory in postgres container:
 ```bash
 ./copy.sh
 ```

-- If you never have psycopg2 installed:
+- If you never have psycopg2 installed, run this command:
 ```bash
 pip3 install psycopg2-binary
 ```